sillsdev/flashgrab/README-manual-build.txt

-To 'build' this addon, make a zip file containing this folder and file: syncxml/ syncx.py
+To 'build' this addon, make a zip file containing these folders and this file: syncxml/ distutils/ xml/ xpath/ syncx.py

 Then, upload the zip file to this addon's page: